LarsKoelpin/magic-bytes/README.md

 }
 ```

-This tree acts as a lookup tree for the given types.
-To check all entries, have a look at `pattern-tree.js` and its
+It acts as a giant lookup map for the given byte signatures.
+To check all available entries, have a look at `pattern-tree.js` and its
-generated `pattern-tree.snapshot`, which acts as a static resource for bundling purposes.
+generated `pattern-tree.snapshot`, which acts as a static resource.

 # Supported types
 Please refer to  `src/pattern-tree.js`

 # Roadmap
-* Specialize type detection using offset-subtrees
+* Specialize type detection(like zip) using offset-subtrees
 * Add encoding detection